 It is with a great deal of pleasure the ACHS Improvement Academy was launched in March 2016, with Ms Bernie Harrison appointed as the inaugural Director.

-Following a thorough review of existing ACHS educational offerings and with a desire to meet our members’ future learning requirements, our goal in recent months has been to determine the most appropriate, contemporary educational model for the future.
+Following a thorough review of existing ACHS educational offerings and with a desire to meet our members’ future learning requirements, our goal was to determine the most appropriate, contemporary educational model for the future.

 One of ACHS’s key goals has always been to provide appropriate education that meets the healthcare industry’s needs.
 Just as the relevance of quality and safety has grown over the last 15 or so years, so too has the awareness of the need for contemporary education to ensure that your workforce is equipped to meet the needs of patients/clients and families.